typedb/typedb-docs/09-graql-overview/00-graql-overview.md

 Graql is a language that provides you with a complete set of tools to perform all data-oriented tasks.
 This includes defining the schema, retrieving information as well as creating and manipulating data.

 **Rooted in logics**
 Graql takes great inspiration from logics and logic languages such as Datalog or Prolog.
-People familiarised with those topics should feel at home when using graql.
+People familiarised with those topics should feel at home when using Graql.

 ## Language features